When I started my verge garden, my reason was simple. I was fed up with mowing it. Back then, I had no idea where it would lead me.

 Subscribe to The Shady Lanes Project

 Resident-planted native verge gardens supporting council street trees is the fastest, cheapest, most doable way to increase shade and biodiversity.
-If we can learn to collaborate to do this on our local commons, we can collaborate on the global commons.
+This is how we do it for scale, impact and multiple outcomes.

 People